Join our team now

 Tickled Pink, next to the Warkworth Hospice Shop, specialises in retro, vintage and collectible curiosities.
 It's opening hours are 10am to 4pm Wednesday to Friday and 10am to 1pm Saturday.

-Garage saleOperating from the garages at the back of Hospice House, the garage sale team meets weekly to sort donated clothing and homeware items, and on Wednesday to run the weekly garage sale, from 6.30am to 11am.
+Garage saleOperating from the basement of Tui House, the garage sale team meets on Mondays and Tuesdays to sort donated clothing and homeware items, on Wednesdays to run the weekly garage sale from 7am to 11am, and on Thursdays and Fridays to staff the garage sale shop from 9am to 4pm.

 Another team collect and sell donated furniture using the hospice van.
 This is an area where men often prefer to volunteer.